Outcome-Constrained Large Language Models for Countering Hate Speech: Results and Analysis

-\textbf{Relevance of Generated Texts}.
-We evaluate the relevance of generated texts to the CS in the Benchmark-Reddit data.
-We do not claim the CS to HS by the Benchmark-Reddit data are standards.
-Instead, they serve as a baseline for us to understand whether the LLM-generated texts are different from human-generated ones and how different.
-We calculate multiple relevance metrics.
-Results show that the metric values are highly correlated (Table~\ref{t:cormetric2} in the Appendix).
-Therefore, we only present the visualization of METEOR and BERTScore in Figure.\ref{fig:relevance}.
+\paragraph{Similarity to Reference Texts} We evaluate the similarity of generated texts to the counterspeech in the benchmark-Reddit data.
+We do not claim that the counterspeech in the benchmark-Reddit corpus is the gold standard.
+Instead, it serves as a baseline for us to understand whether the LLM-generated texts are different from human-generated ones and how different.
+We calculate multiple similarity metrics.
+Results show the metrics are highly correlated (Table~\ref{t:cormetric2} in the \ref{appendix.5}).
+Hence, we only present the results of METEOR and BERTScore in Table~\ref{t:outcome}.

-All the METEOR values are low, with the average values ranging from 0.06 to 0.14.
-On the other hand, there is not much difference in the BERTScore of texts by different generation methods, with values ranging from 0.80 to 0.86.
-The difference between METEOR and BERT Scores indicates that the texts generated by LLMs tend to have high relevance to reference texts in the Benchmark-Reddit data from the semantic perspective, however, the wording used in LLM-generated texts can be quite different.
+METEOR values are low, with the average values ranging from 0.06 to 0.14.
+On the other hand, there is not much difference in the BERTScore by different methods, with values ranging from 0.80 to 0.86.
+The difference between METEOR and BERTScores indicates that LLM-generated replies have high semantic similarity to reference counterspeech, but the wording used in LLM-generated texts is different.
+Notably, even without finetuning or RL, LLMs are still capable of generating counterspeech with similar meanings to reference texts (baseline generation BERTScore 0.8).

-The \textit{LLM Finetune} with real Reddit conversation data (effective\_finetune and reentry\_finetune) have the lowest METEOR scores, which are 0.07 and 0.06.
-The other models are either not finetuned, or finetuned with human-generated texts.
-It implies the real Reddit conversation may present unique linguistic characteristics that are hard to capture by LLMs or manual human input.
-It is probably more about the linguistic style than the semantic meaning, as the BERT score of effective\_finetune and reentry\_finetune are both 0.84, showing a relatively high semantic relevance to the reference texts in Benchmark-Reddit data.

-The highest BERTScores are by bm\_reddit\_finetune (0.86), bm\_gab\_finetune (0.86), trl\_reddit\_finetune\_effective (0.85), and trl\_reddit\_finetune\_effective (0.86), which are LLMs finetuned with the Benchmark HS/CS data, no matter whether the CS is to Reddit HS or Gab HS.
-This indicates that the finetune process does learn the patterns and meanings uniquely presented in the Benchmark HS/CS.
-Notably, even without proper finetuning or TRL, LLMs are still capable of generating CS texts with similar meanings to reference texts (BERTScore of baseline\_generation is 0.80).